PrincetonUniversity/pywsse/README.rst

 ===========

 To run the development version of wsse, clone the repository and install the testing requirements in :code:`requirements.txt`.
-Then, run the test suite in :code:`runtests.py`:
+Then, run the test suite using either :code:`tox` or :code:`detox`:

 .. code:: bash